Twickenham (constituency): History

-Cable regained the seat in the 2017 snap election by a 14.8% majority and an absolute majority at 52.8% of the vote; this was the highest vote percentage for the Liberal Democrats in any constituency nationally.
+Cable regained the seat in the 2017 snap election by a 14.8% majority and an absolute majority at 52.8% of the vote, which was the highest vote percentage for the Liberal Democrats in any constituency nationally.

-The seat has in the 21st century had notably high turnouts.
-At the 2015 general election, it had the highest turnout in England and the fourth highest in the UK.
+In the 21st century, the seat has had notably high turnouts.
+At the 2015 general election, it had the highest turnout in England and the fourth-highest in the UK.
 In 2017, turnout was 79.7%, the highest for any seat in the UK, ahead of Oxford West and Abingdon gained by the same party.
 The seat of Twickenham has also been won by the same party as the neighbouring seat of Kingston and Surbiton in all seven elections they have been in (6 Lib Dem, 1 Conservative).

 In December 2023, the Labour Party included the seat in its published list of 211 non-battleground seats, suggesting they did not see it as winnable.